 Virtual training software continues to provide significant cost savings

 Companies can save between $9,550 and $15,870 by switching one course from a traditional classroom setting to VILT software.
 This includes costs related to technology, travel and transportation, as well as productivity loss experienced by students taking time away from work.
-If you’re interested in learning how much your organization can save by switching to VILT software, contact ReadyTech and someone from our team will provide an estimate for you.
+If you’re interested in learning how much your organization can save by switching to VILT software, use ReadyTech's in person training vs. online training calculator for an estimate.

 Compared to traditional face-to-face or classroom-style training, virtual instructor-led training is substantially less costly.
 The cost differences are greatest for when multiple students and multiple instructors are traveling to a training location (where more travel is required) and for mid-level and senior-level staff (where the cost of time off is highest).